 "The earth is the Lord's, and everything in it.
 The world and all its people belong to him." -Psalm 24:1

 I was offered an opportunity at a global company known for excellence in advertising.
-They had won many awards, and were highly respected in the industry.
+The company had won many awards, and was highly respected in the industry.
 The position I was applying for would not have been the most appealing job in the world, but I applied anyway since friends and family were excited and the company was highly respected and well-known.